-Finally, the GISS temperature data used for preparing the above diagrams show a pronounced temporal instability for data before 1998 (see p.
+In addition, the GISS temperature data used for preparing the above diagrams displays pronounced temporal instability for data before the turn of the century (see p.
 7).
-Any comparison with the WMO 'normal' period 1961-1990 is therefore influenced by monthly changing values for the so-called 'normal' period, which is therefore not suited as reference.
+Any comparison with the WMO 'normal' period 1961-1990 is therefore influenced by ongoing monthly changes of the so-called 'normal' period, and is not suited as reference.

-In the other diagrams in this newsletter the thin line represents the monthly global average value, and the thick line indicate a simple running average, in most cases a simple moving 37-month average, nearly corresponding to a three year average.
+In other diagrams in this newsletter the thin line represents the monthly global average value, and the thick line indicate a simple running average, in most cases a simple moving 37-month average, nearly corresponding to a three-year average.
 The 37-month average is calculated from values covering a range from 18 month before to 18 months after, with equal weight for every month.
 The year 1979 has been chosen as starting point in many diagrams, as this roughly corresponds to both the beginning of satellite observations and the onset of the late 20th century warming period.
-However, several of the records have a much longer record length, which may be inspected in greater detail on www.Climate4you.com.
+However, several of the data series have a much longer record length, which may be inspected in greater detail on www.Climate4you.com.

-March 2014 global surface air temperatures
+February 2015 global surface air temperatures